+- Discussing the difference between powders and liquids

-- long they take to melt
+- Handling Smarties and Treats to see how long they take to melt

 - Time how long it takes ice to melt in different parts of the room

 - Putting liquids in the freezer e.g. water, cooking oil, milk, sauce, salad cream.

 - Separating by sieving:

 Big beans from small

 bans, lentils from

 rice, rice from salt,

 sand from stones,

 solid particles in oven

 dried soils

 - Discussing, explaining and learning the meaning of dissolve, soluble, insoluble and solution in relation to salt, sand and water

 - Filtering salt water and sand in water through paper

 - Dissolving Race.
-Each team has a plastic bottle half full of water, and salt.
-One spoonful is added the teams see who can make the salt dissolve
+Each team has a plastic